cabforum/smime/SBR.md

 6.  **Validation of a company attestation**

-If an Attestation is used as evidence for the validation of Individual identity attributes, then the reliability of the Attestation SHALL be verified according to [Section 3.2.8](#328-reliability-of-verification-sources).
+If an Attestation is used to provide evidence for the validation of Individual identity attributes, then the reliability of the Attestation SHALL be verified according to [Section 3.2.8](#328-reliability-of-verification-sources).

 7.  **Validation of a general attestation**